Nendö: Geography

 Lata, located in the northwestern part of the island, is its chief town and the provincial capital.

-Luova Airport, in Graciosa bay, serves Nendö.
+Luova Airport, at Graciosa Bay, serves Nendö.

 Environment

 Nendö, along with neighbouring Malo, has been identified by BirdLife International as an Important Bird Area (IBA) because it supports a population of the endemic Santa Cruz shrikebills, also known as the Nendo shrikebill.
 Potential threats to the site come from logging and cyclones.

 Earthquakes

 Due to the island's location along the Ring of Fire, earthquakes are frequent; some of them are large.